dfarchon/DF-ARTEMIS/README.md

 Mercenaries attack the planet(s) to get reward.

-Manager confirm the result and distribute xDai.
+Manager confirm the result and distribute ETH.

 use [SubGraph](https://thegraph.com/en/) to query the history log of arrivals to one planet.